 - Ask your child to use light-colored and white construction paper to make a shank bone and an egg.
 Encourage him to choose shapes that look like the items, such as an oval for the egg.

 - Have him cut out the shank bone and egg and glue them to the plate.

 - Now, use green construction paper and tissue paper to create the maror (bitter herbs) and karpas.
 Have him cut the paper, and then glue it to the plate.

 - Your child can make the charoset by molding together small pieces of modeling clay in different colors.
 Encourage him to use earth tones such as brown, yellow, and sand colors.
-Once done, ask him to glue this to the plate.
+Once done, ask him to glue the clay to the plate.

 - Use markers for extra detail or to decorate the perimeter of the plate.

-When your child has finished his collage, he will have a mixed media Seder plate.
-Although it is not edible, the symbolism of this special creation will not be lost on special friends and family members who visit during the Passover holiday.
+When your child has finished all that cutting and gluing, he'll have a mixed media Seder plate.
+Although it isn't edible, the symbolism of this special creation will not be lost on special friends and family members who visit during the Passover holiday.